stcorp/avl-use-cases/usecase08/Usecase_8_QDOAS_AMF.md

 ### 4. Converting QDOAS output to HARP compliant format<a name="paragraph4"></a>

-To prepare input for BeAMF, the QDOAS outputfile `S5P_L2_QDOASSCD_radasref.nc` needs to be converted into HARP compliant format.
+To prepare input for BeAMF, the QDOAS outputfile `S5P_L2_QDOASSCD_radasref.nc` needs to be converted into a HARP compliant format.
 For this the `qdoas2harp` command is used.
 The command `qd2hp` performs conversion and it is used as follows:

 `qd2hp -outdir /path/to/outdir/ -fitwin hcho_analysis -slcol "ch2o=HCHO" S5P_L2_QDOASSCD_radasref.nc`